 Make a Gingerbread House

 This activity is suggested with caution.
 If you get frustrated very easily or are a perfectionist, your gingerbread house may end up smashed into the wall.
 Gingerbread houses are pretty difficult to make.
 But there’s a ton of ingenuity and creativity that can go into it.
 Kids also lovemaking these.
 If you can get through making one without giving up, the gingerbread house can serve as a great conversation started and guaranteed to get some laughs.
 My family and I had a gingerbread house making competition last year.
 We all had the same materials and had to make the best- most elaborate house we could.
 We laughed a lot and no one’s stood long enough to showoff.
 It was totally worth the time and escape from holiday stress.

 Pinterest is a huge resource for food addicts.
 I mean that in an endearing way.
 And eating can be a great winter self care activity for you and your family.
 With infinite recipes at your fingertips, you’re sure to find one that fits with your family’s mood.
 Don’t feel that you have to stick to just baked goods, though!
 In my quick search, I had found pasta dishes, dinners,various sides, and treats.
 I even found a Christmas Cookie Pizza.
 What the heck is that?
 You can assign different parts of the process to your kids and significant other to make this a family activity.
 And when you’re done, obviously you’ll get to eat it.
 If you have another holiday stop coming up, you can also just take it with you as your dish to pass.

 What are you waiting for?

 First, thank you for reading The How to Social Worker- my alter ego.
-My name is Ben Barrett and am first a mental health advocate and secondly a clinical social worker.
+My name is Ben Barrett and am a clinical social worker and addictions counselor.
 My personal experiences with mental health have shaped my professional perspective.
 Through my struggles both personally and professionally, I hope you can improve your own quality of life.